prog4biol/pfb2019/README.md

 ## Text Editors

 It is often necessary to create and write to a file while using the terminal.
 This makes it essential to use a terminal text editor.
 There are many text editors out there.
 Some of our favorite are Emacs and vim.
-We are going to start you out with a simple text editor call __nano__
+We are going to start you out with a simple text editor called  `nano`

 The way you use nano to create a file is simply by typing the command _nano_ followed by the name of the file you wish to create.